olinjs/olinjs/classes/class4/README.md

 POST /getCat 200 0.538 ms - -
 ```
 Both the POST and GET request parameters are stored in the same format.
-That's convenient as it will allow us to parse both parameters the same way.
+That's convenient as it will allow us to use both parameters in the same way.

 Replace the contents of `getCat.js` with:
 ```javascript